doctrine/DoctrineModule/docs/form-element.md

 ```

 #### Calling the Form
-Instead of instance the form with the default new Form() statement you'll need to do as below:
+Instead of create an instance of the form by the default new Form() statement you'll need to do as below:

 ```php
 $forms = $this->getServiceLocator()->get('FormElementManager');